soong-construction/dirt-rally-time-recorder/README.md

   - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at the Troubleshooting section
 - Start DiRT Rally and finish a stage
   - the tool runs in the background, reporting the car and the track it identifies from the telemetry
-  - for cars, it will display control interface information such as the transmission type
+  - for cars, it will display control interface information such as the transmission type (based on [this discussion](http://forums.codemasters.com/discussion/7071/dirt-rally-handbrake-and-transmission-information))
   - on stage completion, it reports your top speed and saves your time
 - List your times with SQLite
   - ``.open dirtrally-laptimes.db``